A 5-Part Journey Towards Antiracism for White Families

 “The beauty of anti-racism is that you don't have to pretend to be free of racism to be anti-racist.
 Anti-racism is the commitment to fight racism wherever you find it, including in yourself.
 And it's the only way forward.”

-Join Pollyanna facilitators Jay Golon and Jessy Molina for this new parent educational opportunity.
+Join Pollyanna facilitators Jay Golon and Jessy Molina for this parent/adult educational opportunity.
 This conversation series will move you forward.
 It will support you to learn more about white people’s roles and responsibilities in working for racial justice.
 We will examine questions such as:

 Do white people have a racial identity?